idaholab/moose/doc/content/examples/2d_mbb.md

+# 2D MBB Beam with a Convolution Filter

 In this example we will go through the general setup of a topology optimization problem.
 The problem is to find the optimal material distribution in a 2D domain that minimizes the compliance of the structure.
-We will first define the problem paremeters.
+We will first define the problem parameters.
 Below is a list of the parameters that we will use in this example corresponding to the volume fraction, Young's modulus of the material, and the penalization power.
 We will go over the material that is needed for the setup and running the optimization problem, but skip over any information that